anyscale/madewithml.github.io/docs/courses/mlops/makefile.md

     pip uninstall dataclasses -y
 ```

-However this is only available in Make version 3.82 and above and most Macs currently user version 3.81.
+However this is only available in Make version 3.82 and above and most Macs currently use version 3.81.
 You can either update to the current version or chain your commands with `&&`.

 ```bash linenums="1"
 # Environment